ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-testing.md

 Variables required some special treatment that we failed to foresee in our proposal.
 We currently maintain a variable environment that tracks current variables in scope by type.
-Our current implementation, when it selects a variable for generation, has a fixed probability to either use an existing variable of the correct type, or generate a new variable in a random scope(either local or global).
+Our current implementation, when it selects a variable for generation, has a fixed probability to either use an existing variable of the correct type, or generate a new variable in local scope.
 Then, when all the statements are finished generating, we then generate the required variable definitions at the top of the program.
 Functions are treated similarly; whenever a function call is selected for generation, we randomly select either an existing function of the correct return type to generate, or create a new function signature with the required return type.
-Then, when main body generation is finished, functions are generated according to the used function signatures, with random bodies.
+Then, when main body generation is finished, function definitions are generated according to the used function signatures, with random bodies.
 Notably, it's possible for these function bodies to generated function calls of their own.
 If they call new functions instead of existing functions, those functions are created as nested functions.
 We decided not to have a chance of generating